Jamestth/Tech-Challenge-100722/Round 2 Technical Assessment/Section 4 - Charts & APIs/README.md

 # Introduction
-This section tackles the 1st section of the Data Engineer Tech Challenge TAP.
+This section tackles the 4th section of the Data Engineer Tech Challenge TAP.

 The prompt is as follows:
->## Section 4: Charts and APIs
->
 >Your team decided to design a dashboard to display the statistic of COVID19 cases.
 You are tasked to display one of the components of the dashboard which is to display a visualisation representation of number of COVID19 cases in Singapore over time.
 >
 >Your team decided to use the public data from https://documenter.getpostman.com/view/10808728/SzS8rjbc#b07f97ba-24f4-4ebe-ad71-97fa35f3b683.